Ed with Tampa Rays

 Meet Ed Randall

-Ed Randall is a prostate cancer survivor and founder of Ed Randall’s Fans for the Cure, a 501c3 charity dedicated to increasing the cure rate of prostate cancer by educating everyone about the importance of prostate cancer screening and early detection of prostate cancer.
+Ed Randall is a prostate cancer survivor and founder of Ed Randall’s Fans for the Cure, a 501c3 charity dedicated to saving lives by increasing awareness of prostate cancer and the life-saving value of early detection while providing education and information to reduce risk, detect, and treat prostate cancer.

-Why Ed Randall Cares about Prosate Cancer Screening
+Why Ed Randall Cares about Prostate Cancer Screening

 The day Ed Randall was diagnosed with prostate cancer—a lot of prostate cancer—he felt fine.
 That's because prostate cancer often has no symptoms.